Our courses are on hold for the foreseeable future due to the coronavirus outbreak. Please read our statement here.

 The idea behind a Thaali is to offer all the 6 different flavours of sweet, salt, bitter, sour, sharp and spicy on one single plate.
 On this hands-on course at Loaf you will learn how to create them all so you can host your own Sadhya celebrations!

-Typical dishes include rice, daal, saambar, vegetable stir fries, papad, curd (yoghurt), and chutney or pickle.
+Typical dishes include rice, daal, saambar, vegetable stir fry, papad, curd (yoghurt), and chutney or pickle.
 Rice is conventionally the main dish of the Thaali, and in the authentic presentation-style you will normally find the side dishes and delicacies are placed around the central dish.

 Six dishes sounds complex – and a lot to fit into an evening’s course – but with Haseen’s help you’ll be able to manage your time, learn how to multi-task with ease and have a stress-free and fun dinner experience!
 We can guarantee you won’t go home hungry.